-Use of Memcached (or experimentally using Redis) is a requirement for use in Clustering setup, for overview of clustering feature see Clustering.
+Use of Memcached or Redis is a requirement for use in Clustering setup, for overview of clustering feature see Clustering.

 If eZ Publish Platform changes to another cache system, configuration will change in the future, changes to configuration in StashBundle is listed here:

 Configuration change in 5.4/2014.07

 StashBundle version bundled with 5.4/2014.07 and higher refers to cache backends as "drivers" where it was previously referred to as "handlers" in yml configuration